 Brad Nelson has been the Professor of Robotics and Intelligent Systems at ETH Zürich since 2002.
 He has thirty years of experience in the field of robotics and has received a number of awards in the fields of robotics, nanotechnology, and biomedicine.
 He serves on the advisory boards of a number of academic departments and research institutes across North America, Europe, and Asia and is on the editorial boards of several academic journals.
 Prof. Nelson has been the Department Head of Mechanical and Process Engineering at ETH, Chairman of the ETH Electron Microscopy Center, and is a member of the Research Council of the Swiss National Science Foundation.
 He is a member of the board of directors of three Swiss companies.
 Before moving to Europe, Prof. Nelson has worked as an engineer at Honeywell and Motorola and served as a United States Peace Corps Volunteer in Botswana, Africa.
 He has also been a professor at the University of Minnesota and the University of Illinois at Chicago.

-Agricultural Machine Systems Specialist, Department of Agricultural and Biosystems Engineering, North Dakota State University
+Extension Agricultural Machine Systems Specialist, North Dakota State University

 Mr. Nowatzki coordinates the NDSU Extension agricultural machinery systems educational program.
 Subject matter areas include agricultural machinery selection and operation, precision agriculture, conservation tillage technologies, agricultural chemical application technology, and remote monitoring applications to farming.
 In 2014, Nowatzki is the principal investigator on unmanned aircraft systems (UAS) application to agriculture.
 This project will be a “proof-of-concept” demonstrating specific UAS applications in production agriculture.
 Project personnel will use of UAS-mounted sensors to collect data of ongoing crop and livestock research projects during the 2014 crop season at the North Dakota State University Carrington Research Extension Center (CREC).
 Project personnel will collaborate with NDSU research scientists conducting research at the CREC, and use UAS-mounted sensors to monitor research fields at specific times as identified by the individual researchers.
 The primary goal of this project is a proof-of-concept of the usefulness and effectiveness of UAS in crop and livestock management in North Dakota.
 Project personnel will demonstrate effective UAS applications in crop and livestock management, and demonstrate instances where UAS are not effective.
 We will also develop data processing methods and tools to convert image data to information that farmers, ranchers and consultants can use in their businesses.